www.williams.gen.nz

 THIS PAGE has details of Rev. Thomas at the time he first appears, and becomes ordained as a Pastor in 1750.
 It describes how he has been linked to the family.

-Currently, the Isgar family can be traced back further than the Williams.
+Currently, the Isgar family can be traced back further than the Williams forbears.
 Rebecca Isgar(Isger) had two siblings, Lydia (1700 - 22 Nov 1788) who married John Hammond a shoemaker and brewer, and John (1701 - 1 June 1743), a baker.
 For further of Rebecca Isger's grandparents and Hammod details see this tree, (use browser back button to return here).

-Child 1: Rebecca Williams (1st May 1751 - 15 May 1835).
-In 1788 she married John Voke (1749 - 2 May 1822),.
 John was a Purser in the Royal Navy.
 Please contact if you are a Voke descendant or have information on Rebecca or John or their forbears.

-Child 2: Thomas Williams (27 May 1753 - 6 Jan 1804) who married 17 April 1783 Mary Marsh (10 April 1756 - 7 November 1831).
 Thomas was born in Gosport, became a hosier at, and a Sheriff of Nottingham.
 Mary's parents were Henry Marsh (1713 - 1772) a Captain in the Royal Navy and Mary Tyler (1715/20 - 1759).
-Mary's (Thomas's wife) nephew, Edward Garrad Marsh, married her and Thomas's daughter Lydia.
-For the Marsh connection see this tree (use browser back button to return here).
-For Thomas and Mary's full list of children, see the tree on the HOME PAGE

-Child 3: Lydia Williams (24 July 1757 - 17 June 1791) married 28 April 1784 John Fenn (born C1750 ).
 They had 3 known children Lydia (1785 - 1789), Harriott (b.
 1786), and Rebecca (1791 - 1805).
 It looks as though Harriott may be the only one with the possibility of descendants.
 Please make contact if you are a Fenn descendant or have any information on Lydia, John or their ancestors.

-Of the children of Thomas (1753 - 1804) and Mary, Henry and William Williams arrived in New Zealand as missionaries in the 1820's.
+Two sons of Thomas jnr.(1753 - 1804) and Mary; Henry and William Williams, arrived in New Zealand as missionaries in the 1820's.
 They have some 3,500 descendants, mostly New Zealand born, and there is extensive documentation, published and in libraries, including a grand family tree book, 'Faith and Farming', with histories and achievements.

 This branch of the Williams family, is very likely to have its origins in Wales.
 The earliest forebear of whom we are certain was the Rev. Thomas Williams (above), born c.
 1724/25.
 He was the Congregational minister of the Independent Chapel at Gosport, Hants. from 1750-1770 having been trained at Plasterer's Hall in Addle Street, London, (later Homerton Academy), one of the oldest of the academies established for the training of Congregational ministers.
 In his Will he refers to 'certain legacies which shall be due at the death of some of my Relatives in the principality of Wales'.